coderollers/chart-sftpgo/README.md

 Another note that the default URL will take you to the *client* login.
 For Admin login, go to http://localhost:8080/web/admin/login

 # Removal
-To remove it and all its data:
+To remove it and all of its data:

 > helm -n sftpgo uninstall sftpgo